webaverse/docs/docs/dev-guides/index.md

 We've made it as easy as possible to get started!
 A few points to start with:

 - There's no Webaverse SDK!
-Just make your app using one of the many supported asset types (see below) and quickly package it using our CLI.
+Just make your app using one of the many supported asset types (see below) and quickly package it using our CLI or our simple drag-and-drop UI at <a href="https://xrpackage.org/inspect.html" target="_blank" rel="noopener noreferrer">xrpackage.org</a>.
 - Once you've made your apps, it's really easy to distribute your packages to decentralized systems -- meaning you don't need your own server or hosting service to get your creations out to the world!

 Please check out our [`XRPackage Overview`](./1-xrpackage-overview.md) to begin your developer journey into the Webaverse.